 Except for the obligations set forth in Section 12.3(b), neither Party shall be liable to the other for any special, indirect, incidental or consequential damages suffered by the other Party or by third parties arising out of, or relating to, this Agreement or the performance or breach of any obligation under this Agreement, or the negligence of any Party.
 This limitation shall apply even if the Party is advised of the possibility of these damages.

-The ISO's maximum aggregate liability for any and all claims arising out of or relating to performance or breach of this Agreement, whether based upon agreement, tort (regardless of degree of fault or negligence), strict liability, warranty or otherwise, shall not exceed five (5) million dollars($5,000,000.00)..
+The ISO's maximum aggregate liability for any and all claims arising out of or relating to performance or breach of this Agreement, except for its payment obligations under Article 9, whether based upon agreement, tort (regardless of degree of fault or negligence), strict liability, warranty or otherwise, shall not exceed one (1) million dollars($1,000,000.00).
+With respect to any breach of its payment obligations, the ISO’s liability shall be limited to the unpaid balance of such payment obligations after Owner has mitigated such loss to the extent reasonable.

 Owner's maximum aggregate liability for any and all claims arising out of or relating to performance or breach of this Agreement, whether based upon agreement, tort (regardless of degree of fault or negligence), strict liability, warranty or otherwise, shall not exceed the amount of the Fixed Charge for the Summer Period of 2001 as set forth in Item 4 of Schedule A to this Agreement.